nojronatron/nojronatron.github.io/code401-files/android-fundamentals.md

 The Android OS:

-- Is a Linex-based OS
+- Is a Linux-based OS
 - Treats Apps as other Users
 - Sandboxes all installed Apps, running as virtual machines
 - Assigns unique ID's to each user and App